TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/09_Docker_Development.md

 # 9. Docker Development

 ### 9.1 Overview

-Docker applications run in containers managed by the TOS7 built-in Docker engine.
-They are defined via a `docker-compose.yml` file and require the DockerEngine application to be installed on the TNAS device.
+Docker applications run in containers managed by the TOS 7 Docker Engine.

+> **Prerequisite:** Docker Engine is not pre-installed in TOS 7.
+It is provided as an application in the TOS App Center and must be installed and enabled by the user.
+When users install a Docker-based application, the platform automatically checks for Docker Engine and prompts installation if it is missing or disabled — no additional action is required from the developer.

 **Core Requirements:**
 - Must provide a `docker-compose.yml` compatible with Compose Spec 3.8+